 Roger Federer was born into an organized family, sit back as we bring you details of his family.

-Mother: Lynette Federer, mother of the Tennis star is a South African.
-She is of the Afrikaan tribe from Kempton Park, Gauteng, in South Africa and grew up in Johannesburg.
-She was a one time athlete who was actively involved in her schools track and field events, played the netball, field hockey. tennis and golf.
+Lynette Federer, the Mum of the Tennis star, is a South African.
+She is of the Afrikaan tribe from Kempton Park, Gauteng, in South Africa, and grew up in Johannesburg.

 After weeks of sorrowful mourning, Federer resolved that he is going to honour the memory of his deceased coach by being on top of his games at all times.

-Fast forward to present it is evident that Federer has kept to his resolve of honouring his late coach in view of his innumerable title wins and new records.
+Fast forward to the present, it is evident that Federer has kept to his resolve of honouring his late coach in view of his innumerable title wins and new records.

 Even as the Spaniard-Nadal is trying to match Federer’s record, he speaks about his true feelings for his arch-rival in the documentary Strokes of Genius.